 “Are you sure it... works?”
 Mark asked, not positive about how he could rely on that thing.

 “It should do,” said the shopkeeper and put the H2Oxy 3000 in Mark’s hand.
 “Well, the next thing you need is a Aqua compass.
 It always points at Aqua town.”
 Mark watched as the needle turned and pointed straight away from the water.
 “But, well, it sometimes works...” the shopkeeper put the Aqua compass in Mark’s hand too, “And now, of course, you need...”
 He took some kind of a spray and sprayed it at Mark all over, “Now you repel water and you will step out as dry as you are now!
 Isn’t that great?
 Then, here I have a Sharpedo-ward.
 It will release a very bad smelling liquid that will keep any Sharpedo away from you.
 And then I have this wonderful rock to make it easier to sink to the bottom at a special price, only 5000!
 I’m sure you’ll visit again, buddy, right?
 I’m always ready at hand!
 This will be 50000.”

 The shopkeeper had handed Mark everything he had mentioned in his speech and he couldn’t even see the shopkeeper after the rock came on top of it.

 “Huh?
-But I don’t have that much money on me right now... eh, I think I’ll just have to go with the H2Oxy...”
-Mark said and put down the Aqua compass, the Sharpedo-ward and the rock.
+But I don’t have that much money on me right now... eh, I think I’ll just have to go with the map and the H2Oxy...”
+Mark said and put down the Aqua compass, Sharpedo-ward and the rock.